anniezh12/hiring-engineers/answers.md

       ![dashboard after mysql configured](images/collecting-metrics/dashboard-after-mysql-integration.png)

       >Challenges:
-        >  + This section took me a lot of time each time when I have to restart the agent after writing code in mysql.yaml file, the agent became  completely unresponsive and I was unable to connect with the datadog server until I had to uninstall the agent and redo everything again.
+        >  + This section took me a lot of time each time when I have to restart the agent after writing in mysql.yaml file, the agent became  completely unresponsive and I was unable to connect with the datadog server until I had to uninstall the agent and redo everything again.
           I later realized that it was due to me using Agent v5 and not upgrading it.
 Once I upgraded everything started working smoothly.
           >+ I was not defining the tags in mysql.yaml file since I thought they were optional and it was giving me errors but when I added them It got configured correctly.